qilingframework/rtfd.io/docs/extension.md

 title: How to add Loader, Architecture or Operating System into Qiling Framework
 ---

-There are 3 major parts in Qiling Framework.
+There are 3 major components in Qiling Framework.

 ### Loader
 This part should contain: